nypinstripes/stash-search/README.md

 - [ ] Perform more x-browser/device/OS UI/UX sanity/QA checking (currently only verified with Chrome).
 - [ ] Fix occasional flickers & jumps on toggling states in ListItem Stills & MP4s.
 - [ ] Fix occasional double render issues for lists on search.
-- [ ] Figure out a solution so that the preprocessed scss helper utilities can be shared between the client & server styles.
 - [ ] Mock item share controls on the ListItem component and on the Item detail (ImageItemOverlay) view.
 - [ ] Make use of some of the deeper webpack optimization features like Tree-Shaking, CommonsChunking.
 - [ ] Attempt lazy component loading with System.import();